PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-Restart the app and you Next.js frontend and you should see the following.
+Restart the app and your Next.js frontend, and you should see the following.

 ![005-account-form](./images/005-account-form.png)

-You should notice two things, one we are not getting our users **First Name**, **Last Name**, **Bio** or number of credits they have left.
+You should notice two things.
+One, we are not getting our users' **First Name**, **Last Name**, **Bio**, or the number of credits they have left.

-And second, we are not able to submit the form because we did not implement the form logic via server action yet.
+Second, we are not able to submit the form because we have not implemented the form logic via server action yet.
 We will do that next.
-But first let's update our user schema in Strapi.
+But first, let's update our user schema in Strapi.

 ### Updating User Data Schema In Our Backend

-Open up your Strapi backend and navigate to the `content-builder` and choose the user collection type.
+Inside our Strapi Admin area, navigate to the `content-builder` and choose the user collection type.

 ![006-user-admin](./images/006-user-admin.png)